gardener/external-dns-management/docs/cloudflare/README.md

 # Cloudflare DNS Provider

-This DNS provider allows you to create and manage DNS entries in Cloudlfare.
+This DNS provider allows you to create and manage DNS entries in Cloudflare.

 ## Generate API Tokens